Finding and Merging Duplicate Requests

 Starting a Scan

-The scan compares the selected feature against everything else on your board.
-It takes a few seconds depending on how many features you have.
+The scan compares the selected request against the other active requests on your board.
+It takes a few seconds depending on how many requests you have.

 What AI Looks For